 - Critical Path Analysis Flow Diagrams

-Diagrams and charts can help in the planning, execution, and monitoring of a project.
+Diagrams and charts can help in planning, executing, and monitoring a project.
 However, because of the laborious nature of data processing, these templates are usually incorporated into project management software packages.

-Templates and other documents are often digital, as most project managers these days work with laptops, smartphones, and tablets in their day-to-day dealings.
-Consequently, project management computer software and apps have become very important project tools.
+Templates and other documents are often digital, as most project managers work with laptops, smartphones, and tablets in their day-to-day dealings.
+Consequently, project management computer software and apps have become important project tools.

 Software used by project managers can include simple word processing programs or programs like Microsoft Excel.
 There are also a number of complex project management software packages specifically designed for people working in this profession, however.